 - $$$ = $100–$200

-Dream on Me Karley Bassinet
+Dream On Me Karley Bassinet

-Not only do they tend to be on the larger side, but sleep products require highly efficient safety standards to reduce the risk of SIDS.
+Not only do they tend to be on the larger side, but sleep products require highly efficient safety standards to reduce the risk sudden infant death syndrome (SIDS).
 They also need to be easy for parents to use.

-This lightweight bassinet from Dream on Me is loved by parents for its foldable frame, spacious storage basket, and durable double canopy.
+This lightweight bassinet from Dream on Me comes in under $100 and is loved by parents for its foldable frame, spacious storage basket, and durable double canopy.
+The bassinet is intended for newborns up to 25 pounds

-Intended for newborns up to 25 pounds, fans of this bassinet have mostly great things to say and recommend using HALO bassinet sheets with this mattress pad.
+Fans of this bassinet have mostly great things to say and recommend using HALO bassinet sheets with this mattress pad.

-Safety 1st Smooth Ride Travel System with Infant Car Seat
+Safety 1st Smooth Ride Travel System

-And that’s what’s so amazing about this travel system by Safety 1st — it’s both an infant car seat and a stroller, all for less than what you would typically pay for one or the other.
+And that’s what’s so amazing about this travel system by Safety 1st.
+It’s both an infant car seat and a stroller, all for less than what you would typically pay for one or the other.

 This travel system has an oversized canopy with a visor that flips out to protect your little one from the sun, as well as a roomy basket underneath to store items like a diaper bag.